 Stiles was in the eighth grade on November 22, 1963.
 While working as a jail guard and ambulance driver in the 1970s, he collected memorabilia and interacted with individuals involved in the assassination story, including Parkland Memorial Hospital nurse Doris Nelson.
 Recorded December 14, 2009.

 Texas Gov. John Connally's administrative aide, Stinson was with Connally, who was wounded in the shooting, at Parkland Memorial Hospital.
 Stinson also worked with Lyndon Johnson for a lengthy period of time.
 Recorded January 27, 1993.

 As a student nurse at Georgetown University Hospital, Stokes had several personal encounters with Kennedy family members, including President Kennedy, between 1960 and 1963.
 Recorded November 2, 2011.

 Richard B. Stolley

 The senior editorial advisor of Time, Inc., and the founding managing editor of People magazine, Stolley was the Los Angeles bureau chief for Life magazine in 1963.
 Immediately after the assassination, he traveled to Dallas and negotiated the magazine's purchase of the rights to the Abraham Zapruder film.
-Recorded November 22, 1996, November 21, 2003, October 15, 2008, and November 19, 2011.
+Recorded November 22, 1996, November 21, 2003, October 15, 2008, November 19, 2011, and October 26, 2013.